 “Each person deserves a day away in which no problems are confronted, no solutions searched for.
 Each of us needs to withdraw from the cares which will not withdraw from us.” — Maya Angelou

 Mindfulness involves paying attention to your present experience, including your thoughts, emotions and sensory experiences.
-Mindfulness helps you to be more accepting of what’s happening so you struggle less with your experience.
+Mindfulness helps you to be more accepting of what’s happening and struggle less with your experience.

 A growing body of scientific research on mindfulness has demonstrated a wide range of benefits, including: